Formula to Copy and Paste Values in Excel (5 Examples)

 Use Array Formula to Copy and Paste Values in Excel

-You can copy and paste values easily from another sheet in Excel by using the array formula.
+You can copy and paste cell values easily from another sheet in Excel by using the array formula.

 Steps: